Thinking about applying for your first credit card?

 When it comes to your credit scores, the average length of your credit history matters.
 So you should probably plan to keep your first credit card open for a long time.

 When you choose a starter card with no annual fee, you’ll be able to keep it open forever — at no cost.
 Even if you move on to other cards later, you can keep that first credit card open to maintain a lengthy credit history.

 Though it might be surprising, even people with limited credit can qualify for rewards credit cards.

-The Bank of America Cash Rewards™ Credit Card for Students (Review), for example, offers 3% cash back at gas stations, 2% at grocery stores, and 1% everywhere else.
+The Bank of America Cash Rewards™ Credit Card for Students (Review), for example, offers 3% cash back in your choice of one of six categories, 2% at grocery stores, and 1% everywhere else.
 You can use this cash back as a statement credit, or redeem it for gift cards or other rewards.